 Next, we’ll put screws in the other two spots on the same side, this time on the middle feet.

-Now move the machine again to the middle spot and use 1-1/2″ screws in the diagonal mounting holes.
+Now move the machine again to the middle spot and use the longer screws to finish mounting the feet using their diagonal mounting holes.

 Your machine should now be fully secure to the wasteboard.
-From this point, you should be ready get cutting your first jobs!
+From this point, you should be ready to get cutting your first jobs!
+If you’ve got the touch plate or the dust shoe add-ons alongside your machine, you can see our pages on how to get those assembled and set up: